yeslogic/prince-docs/docs/paged.md

 #### Page breaks and decoration

 When a page (or column) break occurs within a box (such as a div) its bottom and top borders are *cloned* so that they also appear at the bottom of the first section and the top of the second section of the box.
-This is shown in the left of [Box decoration break sample](paged.md#fig-boxdecorationbreak).
+This is shown in the left of [Box decoration break sample](#fig-boxdecorationbreak).
 This is the default but may be set with the `box-decoration-break` property, setting its value to `clone`.

-Box decoration break sample
+<p id="fig-boxdecorationbreak">Box decoration break sample</p>

 ![The box on the left is completely enclosed by its border (clone); while the box on the right has no border at the bottom where it wraps onto the next page (slice).](assets/samples/box-decoration-break-1.bw.png)
 This figure shows the result of using the `box-decoration-break` property.
 On the left the `clone` value is used while on the right `slice` is used.
 The [PDF](assets/samples/box-decoration-break.pdf) and [HTML](assets/samples/box-decoration-break.html) are available for download.